Without a Trace: Premise

-History
+Production

 Without a Trace debuted as part of the CBS fall line-up in 2002, created by Hank Steinberg and produced by Jerry Bruckheimer.
-The show is the only primetime U.S. drama to feature two Australians (LaPaglia and Montgomery) and a Briton (Jean-Baptiste) playing Americans in the regular cast.
+The show is the only primetime American drama to feature two Australians (LaPaglia and Montgomery) and a Briton (Jean-Baptiste) playing Americans in the regular cast.
 It was the first show to achieve strong ratings opposite longtime NBC hit medical drama ER which, like Without a Trace, is produced by Warner Bros.
 Television.

 Without a Trace ran on Thursdays at 10 pm until September 2006, when it was moved to Sundays.
 In the 2007–2008 season, it swapped timeslots with Shark, returning it to its old timeslot on Thursdays.
 However, this lasted only until the 2008–2009 season, when it moved to Tuesdays at 10pm.
-On May 19, 2009, the morning the series finale aired, it was announced that the show had been cancelled.

 The first two showrunners were Steinberg and Ed Redlich.
 Between seasons two and three, Redlich moved away from active participation in the series, with staff writers Jan Nash and Greg Walker taking over.
 In the middle of season four, Steinberg left to produce the series The Nine, while remaining executive producer.

-In 2003, the TNT Network acquired syndication rights to the series for US$1.4 million per episode.
-As of January 2018, Without a Trace can be seen on the basic cable channel POP and the digital TV channel Escape.
-It apparently airs every day in large blocks, with episodes being shown in the order of their original air dates.
-Info as to when the show was added to the POP line-up is currently unavailable.
+Cancellation

+On May 19, 2009, the morning the series finale aired, it was announced that the show had been cancelled.
+In season seven, the ratings sank lower, to an average of a 2.7 rating but climbed up to 12 million viewers and ranked 18th.
+However, CBS had to make a choice between renewing either Without a Trace or Cold Case due to budget cuts.
+They chose to keep Cold Case.